Gleneagles Hotel

 Gleneagles Hotel is a hotel near Auchterarder, Scotland.
 It was commissioned by the Caledonian Railway and opened in 1924.
 The bandleader Henry Hall performed at the hotel before the Second World War during which it served as a military hospital.
 There are three tournament-standard golf courses in the grounds and the hotel was redeveloped for the 40th Ryder Cup in 2014.
 Significant conferences at the hotel have included the Commonwealth Heads of Government Meeting 1977 and the 31st G8 summit in July 2005.
 It is a Category B listed building.

 History

 Construction of the hotel was commenced by the Caledonian Railway (CR), which also built the nearby Gleneagles railway station.
-However, by the time it opened in 1924, the CR had been absorbed by the London, Midland & Scottish Railway (LMS).
+However, by the time it opened in 1924, the CR had been absorbed by the London, Midland and Scottish Railway (LMS).
 It was equipped with its own dedicated railway branch line.
 An up-and-coming dance band leader named Henry Hall was involved in buying their pianos, and organising the dance band entertainment.
 He decided that radio broadcasts would be an ideal way to advertise the new hotel, so was given permission to move his Trafford Band from Manchester's Midland Hotel to the Gleneagles and form a new band in Manchester.
 The hotel's opening night was celebrated with Scotland's first ever outside broadcast on 7 June 1924.